 Shravan month usually falls in the month of July or August.
-In the year 2022, Sawan month will start on Thursday, July 14, 2022.
-The month of Sawan will end on Friday, 12 August 2022.
+In the year 2023, Sawan month will start on Tuesday, July 4, 2023.
+The month of Sawan will end on Thursday, August 31, 2023 as there is Aadhik Maas this year.
 All Mondays in the month of Sawan/Shravan are called Sawan Somwar.
-There will be four Mondays in Sawan/Shravan in the year 2022.
+There will be four Mondays in Sawan/Shravan in the year 2023.

 Importance of Sawan Month

 Monday is believed to be the favourite day of Lord Shiva.
 On the other hand, the month of Sawan is primarily dedicated to the worship of Lord Shiva.
 This month is also considered to be the month of festivals as many festivals fall during this month.
 Festivals like Sawan Somvar, Mangala Gauri Vrat, Hariyali Amavasya, Hariyali Teej and Rakshabandhan fall during this month.
 Generally, a fair is held in most of the Shiva temples every Sawan Monday.
 Mangal Gauri Vrat is also observed every Tuesday of the Sawan month.
 The devotees should follow the rules and rituals mentioned in the scriptures during their fast in the month of Sawan.
 Furthermore, here are some Dos and Don’ts during Sawan Month.

 Dos and Don’ts During Sawan Month

 - Do Jalabhishek of Lord Shiva daily to please him and seek his divine blessings.